reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 #### Typing `createAsyncThunk`

-For `createAsyncThunk` specifically: if your payload function accepts an argument, provide a type for that argument, like `async (userId: string)`.
+For `createAsyncThunk` specifically: if your payload function accepts an argument, **provide a type for that argument, like `async (userId: string)`**.
+You do not need to provide a return type by default - TS will infer the return type automatically.

-If you need to access `dispatch` or `getState` inside of `createAsyncThunk, RTK provides a way to define a "pre-typed" version that has the correct `dispatch`and`getState`types built in by calling`createAsyncThunk.withTypes()`, equivalent to how we defined pre-typed versions of `useSelector`and`useDispatch`.
+If you need to access `dispatch` or `getState` inside of `createAsyncThunk`, RTK provides a way to define a "pre-typed" version that has the correct `dispatch` and `getState`types built in by calling `createAsyncThunk.withTypes()`, equivalent to how we defined pre-typed versions of `useSelector` and `useDispatch`.
 We'll create a new `src/app/withTypes` files, and export it from there:

 ```ts title="app/withTypes.ts"
 import { createAsyncThunk } from '@reduxjs/toolkit'